 5 Tethering Architectures and Call Flows

-Editor’s Note:

-Definition of different tethering architectures for AR Glasses including 5G sidelink and non-5G access based on existing 5G System functionalities

-Documentation of end-to-end call flows for session setup and handling

-Identification media handling aspects of different tethering architectures

-Identification of end-to-end QoS-handling for different tethering architectures and define supporting mechanisms to compensate for the non-5G link between the UE and the AR glasses

-Scenario
+5.1 Basic Architecture

-The basic problem to solve is shown in the below figure.
-An Application Server, for example on the edge uses the 5G System to distribute to a UE.
-The UE has a pair of tethered glasses.
-The question is now how to set up connectivity and media work flows to provide a best user experience under latency and processing constraints on different links.
+The basic problem to solve is shown in Figure 4.2.1 below.
+An Application Server, for example on the edge, uses the 5G System to distribute content (e.g., content generated in response to the video/audio/pose input from the user) to a 5G phone.
+The 5G phone is connected with a pair of tethered glasses.
+The question is now how to set up connectivity and media call flows to provide a best user experience under latency and processing constraints on different links.